MicrosoftDocs/visualstudio-docs/docs/csharp-ide/refactoring/convert-get-method-to-property.md

 **How:**

-1. Place your cursor in your Get method name:
+1. Place your cursor in your Get method name.

 1. Next, do one of the following:
    * **Keyboard**